-The proposed activities for this alternative would use slightly more hazardous materials, particularly from petroleum, oil, and lubricants (POL)/fuels for heavy equipment, vehicles, generators, and related activities.
-Operation of the upgraded facilities would require POL/fuels, primarily for replacement, repair, or renovation activities.
+The proposed activities for this alternative would result in the use of slightly more hazardous materials, particularly from the use of petroleum, lubricants, and oils (POL)/fuels for heavy equipment, vehicles, generators, and related activities.
+Operation of the upgraded facilities would also result in the use of POL/fuels, primarily for replacement, repair, or renovation activities.
 The conventional power plant fuel would be diesel No. 2 fuel.

-It is estimated that about 1,500 pounds (lbs) (681 kg) of hazardous materials would be generated annually from reconditioning/upgrade and operational activities.
-This estimate was based on professional judgment and Defense Reutilization and Marketing Office (DRMO) Guam hazardous material disposal data.
+It is estimated that about 1,500 pounds (lbs) (681 kilograms [kg]) of hazardous materials would be generated annually from these reconditioning/upgrade and operational activities.
+This estimate was based upon professional judgment and Defense Reuse and Marketing Office (DRMO) Guam hazardous material disposal data.